AdvancedPhotonSource/GSAS-II-tutorials/webdocs/documentation.rst

 -----------------------

-The GSAS-II GUI provides context-based help via several web files that are distributed with the program, :strike:`as well as can be` `viewed here  <https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/gsasII-index.html>`_.
-This help is not always complete, but does provide some information on how different sections of the program work.
+The GSAS-II GUI provides context-based help via several web files that are distributed with the program, as well as can be `viewed here
+<help/gsasII-index.html>`_.
+These help pages are not always complete,
+but do provide information on how different sections of the program work.

 Developer's Documentation
 ----------------------------